 The paid version of Lightroom Mobile also includes selective edits.
 These tools allow users to make local adjustments to only user-selected areas of the image.
 This comes in handy if regularly post images to social media.

 If you decide to purchase Lightroom, the subscription plan that you choose will depend on your situation.

 But if you have a choice, the best Lightroom price option is the Adobe Photography Plan which includes Photoshop.
-The software is so powerful and you can do some amazing work with your photography.
+The PS software is so powerful and you can do some amazing work with your photography.
 There is no other advanced image editor that compares to Photoshop.

 If you’re comparing Lightroom and its cost to other similar software, then I recommend Capture One Pro.
 It’s the closest software to Lightroom and is competitive.
 Many professional photographers prefer Capture One over Lightroom.
 You can read my Capture One review to see if it’s right for you.

 Lightroom costs $9.99/month as part of the Adobe Creative Cloud subscription.
 It includes Lightroom CC, Lightroom Classic, or both.
 Depending on which plan you choose, you can also receive access to Photoshop or 1TB of cloud storage.